 Part-Irish, part-Polish, the Irish Rover Burger is aptly named after its Langhorne home base, serving an Angus beef patty under sauerkraut, Swiss cheese and Thousand Island dressing on a fluffy pretzel bun.
 When they’re (literally) willing to stake their name on it, you know it must be top of the line.

 Click here for descriptions of the remaining five burgers.

 Budweiser’s Battle of the Burger hits the Piazza at The Schmidt’s Commons on Thursday, August 24 from 5:30 – 8 p.m.
 Buy your tickets to the Battle of the Burger now for the early bird discount of $35.
-(The price increases on July 31.)This post is a sponsored collaboration between Budweiser and Philadelphia magazine's advertising department.
+(The price increases on July 31.)This is a paid partnership between Budweiser and Philadelphia Magazine's City/Studio